jbferet/prospect/paper/paper.md

 # Example 2: PROSPECT inversion using iterative optimization

-Inversion is illustated with the experimental database __ANGERS__.
-This database is a publicly available dataset used to calibrate PROSPECT.
+Inversion is illustated with the experimental database __ANGERS__, a publicly available dataset used to calibrate PROSPECT.
-The function `download_LeafDB` directly downloads this database from a gitlab repository.
+ANGERS can be downloaded from a gitlab repository with the function `download_LeafDB`.

 ```r
 LeafDB <- download_LeafDB(dbName = 'ANGERS')